 Office of the A.D.

-Ken Kavanagh, 53, is in his fifth year as Director of Athletics at Florida Gulf Coast University.
+Ken Kavanagh, 53, is entering his sixth year in 2014-15 as Director of Athletics at Florida Gulf Coast University.
 Kavanagh, the second full-time athletic director in school history, began his duties at FGCU in June of 2009.

 Kavanagh, who came to FGCU after 13 years at Bradley University, was appointed to his position on May 7, 2009, by FGCU President Dr. Wilson G. Bradshaw.